 assist the complainant in filling out Part I of Form ETA-8429.

-ES Merit staff members must accept a hard copy or electronic complaint from the complainant or their representative using Form ETA-8429 which describes the alleged violation of the employment-related law and desired outcome and complete Part II of Form ETA-8429.
+Workforce Solutions Office staff members must accept a hard copy or electronic complaint from the complainant or their representative using Form ETA-8429, which describes the alleged violation of the employment-related law and desired outcome, and complete Part II of Form ETA-8429.

-Once the form is completed and signed, ES Merit staff members must immediately send the form along with all pertinent documentation to the local Complaint System Representative for processing.
+Once the form is completed and signed, Workforce Solutions Office staff members must immediately send the form along with all pertinent documentation to the local Complaint System Representative for processing.

 Once received, the local Complaint System Representative must record the complaint in the Complaint Log and immediately refer the complaint to the appropriate enforcement agency, another public agency, a legal aid organization, and/or a consumer advocate organization, as appropriate.
 Referrals must include the Form ETA-8429 and all related documentation and must be transmitted by the local Complaints System Representative using the method prescribed by the receiving entity.